Half and half: Uruguay

 In Uruguay there's a beverage called "Medio y Medio" ("half and half") that consists of sweet sparkling wine and dry white wine in equal parts.
 "Medio y medio" comes in Red, Rosé and White varieties, the latter being the original and most popular.
 It is massively consumed during the holidays but it can be found in certain places throughout the year as well.
-The most common "Medio y Medio" is the one produced by Roldós, a local restaurant that claims having invented the mixture.
+The most common "Medio y Medio" is the one produced by Roldós, a local restaurant that claims to have invented the mixture.

 "Medio y medio" is also the name for another cocktail, made with White Vermouth and "Caña" (literally "cane"), a 35–50% alcoholic beverage distilled from sugar cane.
 This name, however, is used not in the majority of bars but only in the most traditional ones, probably due to the existence of Roldós' "Medio y Medio".

 Non-alcoholic beverages

 The Arnold Palmer, also known as a half and half, is popular in the Northeastern United States.
 The drink consists of 1 part lemonade and 1 part iced tea; variations may include a mixture of sweet and unsweetened tea.
-In the Southern United States, "half and half" may also refer to a mixture of half sweet, half unsweetened tea.
+In the Southern United States (specifically the cities of Atlanta, Baltimore, and Houston), "half and half" may also refer to a mixture of half sweet, half unsweetened tea.
 Some coffee shops in colder climates serve a half and half drink consisting of half coffee and half hot chocolate, similar to caffè mocha.
 Half & Half might also refer to a flavor of soda that combines the flavors of grapefruit and lemon.